jbcodeforce/kafka-studies/docs/FAQ.md

 ## Differences between Akka and Kafka?

 [Akka](https://akka.io/) is a open source toolkit for Scala or Java to simplify multithreading programming and makes application more reactive by adopting an asynchronous mechanism to access to io: database or HTTP request.
 To support asynchronous communication between 'actors', it uses messaging, internal to the JVM.
 Kafka is part of the architecture, while Akka is an implementation choice for one of the component of the business application deployed inside the architecture.

 [vert.x](https://vertx.io/) is another open source implementation of such internal messaging mechanism but supporting more language:  Java, Groovy, Ruby, JavaScript, Ceylon, Scala, and Kotlin.

+## Run Kafka Test Container with TopologyTestDriver

+Topology Test Driver is used without kafka, so there is no real need to use test container.

 ## Event streams resource requirements